North African campaign: Tunisian campaign

+In early December, the Allies were met with the reality that they would not be successful in capturing the key cities of Tunis and Bizerta.
+The air campaigns by the Axis forces proved to be a difficult challenge for the British forces.
+However, the Allies were left with the advantage of having secured the island of Malta, enabling the Allies to carry out future aerial operations.
+Additionally, on land, allied British and American forces were able to hold onto their possessions.
+On December 4, 1942, the Allied Force Headquarters in North Africa reported that military operations were ongoing in the Tebourba area.
+The Axis powers attempted a second counter-attack in the neighborhood of Tebourba following their failed attempt on December 1.
+The attack was successfully repulsed by the Allied powers, and the enemy sustained significant damage to their weaponry.
 During the winter, there followed a period of stalemate during which time both sides continued to build up their forces.
 By the new year, the British First Army had one British, one US and one French Corps (a second British Corps headquarters was activated in April).
-In the second half of February, in eastern Tunisia, Rommel and von Arnim had some successes against the mainly inexperienced French and US troops, most notably in routing the US II Corps commanded by Major General Lloyd Fredendall at the Battle of Kasserine Pass.
+In the second half of February, in eastern Tunisia, the Axis had some successes against the mainly inexperienced French and US troops, most notably in routing the US II Corps commanded by Major General Lloyd Fredendall at the Battle of Kasserine Pass.

-By the beginning of March, the British Eighth Army—advancing westward along the North African coast—had reached the Tunisian border.
+By the beginning of March, the British Eighth Army – advancing westward along the North African coast – had reached the Tunisian border.
 Rommel and von Arnim found themselves in an Allied "two army" pincer.
 They were outflanked, outmanned and outgunned.
 Rommel went back to Germany for health reasons and was substituted by the Italian general Messe.

 The British Eighth Army bypassed the Axis defence on the Mareth Line in late March after harsh fighting and First Army in central Tunisia launched their main offensive in mid-April to squeeze the Axis forces until their resistance in Africa collapsed.
 The Axis forces surrendered on 13 May 1943 yielding over 275,000 prisoners of war.
-The last Axis force to surrender in North Africa was the 1st Italian Army of general Messe.
+The last Axis force to surrender in North Africa was the 1st Italian Army of General Messe.
 This huge loss of experienced troops greatly reduced the military capacity of the Axis powers, although some Axis troops escaped Tunisia.
 This defeat in Africa led to all Italian colonies in Africa being captured.